pj92singh/JavaProjects/README.md

 # JavaProjects-

-Super class examples
-Class hierarchy etc.
+POS checkout system
+(Using the files Menu.java, Inventory.java and Stuff.java)
+ Insturction to run;
+ 1) Download all 3 classess

-This is a Checkout system the main super class is the Menu class.
+2) Run the main Menu class, it asks for a name (as the cashier) This is a Checkout system the main super class.
-The "stuff" class is what the program does to "scan" in the  customers items.
+3) It is linked to Inventory class and Stuff class which lets the user "scan" in the customers items.
+(A list of the items' code and price are displayed when running the program)
 Then the Inventory is self explanatory